Ron Brace

-Ronald Jeffery Brace III (December 18, 1986 – April 23, 2016) was an American football nose tackle.
-He was drafted by the New England Patriots in the second round of the 2009 NFL Draft as a defensive end.
+Ronald Jeffery Brace III (December 18, 1986 – April 23, 2016) was an American professional football nose tackle.
+He was selected by the New England Patriots in the second round of the 2009 NFL draft as a defensive end.
 He played college football at Boston College.

-Early years
+Early life

 Brace attended Burncoat Senior High School in Worcester, Massachusetts.
 As a senior, Brace earned All-State and Worcester Telegram & Gazette all-star honors.
 He was also a three-time conference all-star choice and played in the 2004 Massachusetts Shriners Football Classic.
 He was the team captain and team MVP in 2003 and also excelled in track and field, winning the state shot put title in 2003 and 2004.
 Brace was rated as a 3-star recruit coming out of high school by both 247 Sports and Rivals.
 Brace received offers from Boston College, Connecticut, Hofstra, UMass, and Northeastern.
 He committed to Boston College in February 2004.

 College career

 After redshirting the 2004 season, Brace made his college debut for Boston College in the 2005 season opener at BYU.
 He finished the season with 11 tackles (six solos) and one tackle for loss in 12 games (one start).
 He had one solo tackle against Boise State in the MPC Computers Bowl.

 Brace played and started in 11 games at defensive tackle in 2006.
 He had 20 tackles (11 unassisted) and registered 3.5 tackles for loss.
 He made a career-high five tackles (three solo), including one tackle-for-loss, and recovered one fumble in BC's Meineke Car Care Bowl victory versus Navy.

 Brace finished the 2007 season with 27 total tackles (14 solos), 7.5 tackles for loss, and 2.5 sacks He registered three tackles (one solo) and 0.5 tackles for loss in the ACC Championship Game against Virginia Tech and two tackles in the 2007 Champs Sports Bowl against Michigan State.
 He was an All-ACC team honorable mention.

 Brace began his 2008 senior season on the Outland Trophy and All-ACC team watch lists.
-He played in all 14 games in 2008, recording 27 tackles and three sacks while paired with defensive tackle B. J. Raji, a first round pick in the 2009 NFL Draft.
+He played in all 14 games in 2008, recording 27 tackles and three sacks while paired with defensive tackle B. J. Raji, a first round pick in the 2009 NFL draft.
 After the season, he was named to the second-team All-ACC.

 He was member of the Iota Phi Theta fraternity.